 • Spine: If your spine is affected, nerve roots can become compressed.
 This can cause pain, tingling and numbness in an arm or leg.

 • Leg: As the bones weaken, they may bend causing you to become bowlegged.
 Enlarged and misshapen bones in your legs can put extra stress on nearby joints, which may cause osteoarthritis in your knee or hip.

-The cause of Paget's disease of bone is unknown.
-Scientists suspect a combination of environmental and genetic factors contribute to the disease.
-Several genes appear to be linked to getting the disease.
+Up to date, the cause of Paget's disease of bone is unknown.
+Scientist suggests a combination of genetic and environmental factors contribute to the disease.

 Researchers have identified variations in 3 genes that are linked to Paget's disease of bone.
 They are: